 There are a few pests that like to feast on my bee balm, but it’s usually quite easy to control them.

 These small insects feed on plant foliage, sucking out the contents of cells and secreting honeydew, a sticky liquid that covers the leaves and can result in mold.

 Regular weeding will also help regulate aphid populations.
 If an infestation gets out of control, you can apply a homemade solution of water and a few drops of dish soap.

 These tiny pests feed on bee balm plants by sucking out fluid from the underside of leaves and petals.
 This will create spotting, discoloration, and misshapen foliage, ultimately causing plants to lose their leaves.

 Spray with a homemade insecticidal soap or neem oil to combat infestations.

 The larvae tunnel into the stems of plants and feed on the tissue.
 You will notice wilting plants and small holes in the stems surrounded by yellow debris.
-Cutting into the stem will reveal caterpillars about 1.5 inches long.
+Cutting into the stem will reveal caterpillars about one and a half inches long.

 Regular weeding can reduce the risk of an infestation.
 As soon as you notice an infestation, you should remove and destroy affected plants.

 While the list of diseases to worry about may be short, unfortunately, bee balm is a common victim of powdery mildew.
 Rarely a season goes by when my plants are not impacted at some point.